DP-3T/dp3t-sdk-ios/README.md

 ```
 The provided app name has to be registered in the discovery service on [Github](https://github.com/DP-3T/dp3t-discovery)

+#### Certificate pinning

+The SDK accepts a `URLSession` as an optional argument to the initializer.
+This can be used to enable certificate pinning.
+If no session is provided `URLSession.shared` will be used.

 ### Start / Stop tracing
 To start and stop tracing use
 ```swift